Protection between patches

 - 0 % attacks on the OS exploited vulnerabilities in the browser Kaspersky 2015

 Defendpoint takes a proactive approach to stop malware from gaining access to your data and corporate information.

-By ensuring that web content is always isolated, only trusted applications are allowed to run and all users operate in the context of a standard user account, you prevent malware from executing without relying on pattern matching or detection.
+By ensuring that only trusted applications are allowed to run and all users operate in the context of a standard user account, you prevent malware from executing without relying on pattern matching or detection.
 This approach to security on the endpoint complements your patching and OS hardening strategies, ensuring that you are protected in the time between a vulnerability being discovered and a patch being applied.

 Zero to hero: Stop the zero day attack

 In this live webinar, renowned security expert and SANS instructor Dr Eric Cole explains how by taking a proactive approach to defense you can stop zero day vulnerabilities and Advanced Persistent Threats (APTs).

 - Understand the importance of time in proactively preventing and responding to threats